Horizons Blog

 I just saw Halley’s comet, she waved…

-As we told you yesterday, late last night and early this morning were the peak viewing times to witness the effect of the Earth plowing into residual debris left over from Halley’s Comet.
+If you missed the show, at least there weren't many bolides.
+As we told you yesterday, late last night and early this morning were the peak viewing times to witness the effect of the Earth plowing into residual debris left over from Halley's Comet.

-That Halley’s comet?
-Yep.
-Monitor colleague Pete Spotts explained, “The Orionids are one of two meteor showers each year generated by debris from Halley’s Comet.
+As Monitor colleague Pete Spotts explained, "The Orionids are one of two meteor showers each year generated by debris from Halley’s Comet.
 Halley’s last graced us with it presence in 1986, when space agencies around the world marshaled a small squadron of spacecraft to study the comet.

 “Halley is a short-period comet that swings by the sun, then heads out just beyond Neptune before it hangs a U-ie and starts the trip inward all over again.”